api3dao/old-api3-docs/docs/dapis/developers/data-feed-id-to-reader-to-whitelist-status.md

 `readerCanReadDataFeed(bytes32 datafeedId, address reader)`

-- `bytes32 datafeedId` - The ID of the datafeed.
+- `bytes32 datafeedId` - The ID of a dAPI, Beacon, or Beacon set.
 - `address reader` - The address to verify such as the reader's smart contract address or another address.

 ## Returns

-- `expirationTimestamp` - Timestamp at which the whitelisting of the reader will expire
+- `expirationTimestamp` - Timestamp at which the whitelisting of the reader will expire.

-- `indefiniteWhitelistCount` - Number of times `reader` was whitelisted indefinitely for `dataFeedId`
+- `indefiniteWhitelistCount` - Number of times `reader` was whitelisted indefinitely for `dataFeedId`.